Alumna Gabriella Sorrentino is a Dance Captain for Hamilton | Broadway in Chicago

 Producer, writer offers career insights to cinema students

-Two-time Emmy- and Grammy Award-winner Scott Goldstein spoke to cinema and digital arts students about lessons he’s learned throughout his illustrious career.
+Two-time Emmy- and Grammy Award-winner Scott Goldstein spoke to cinema arts students about lessons he’s learned throughout his illustrious career.

 Conservatory Theatre opens world premiere musical